chipsi007/wufuc/README.md

 - Byte pattern-based patching, which means it will usually keep working even after new updates come out.
 - Absolutely zero dependencies.

-## How to use unattended setup feature in the batch script setup
+## How to use unattended feature in the batch script setup

 `wufuc_setup.bat` supports three command line parameters, that can be combined to change the behavior of the script: